-Starvation and famine prevailed in many industrial and rural areas when the declaration was passed, and a lack of interest from a preoccupied new government meant mass polarisation.
-Tensions finally boiled over on 27th January as communist sympathisers, led by the Social Democratic Party and supported with arms from the Soviet Union, declared war on the “Whites”, conducted by the conservative led Senate and reinforced by members of the German Army.
-While the communist “Reds” controlled most industrial centres and major cities, the Whites were strongest in the rural north, and, thanks to German support, were soon able to win back many areas in the south.
+Starvation and famine prevailed when the declaration was passed, and a lack of interest from a preoccupied government meant mass polarisation.
+Tensions finally boiled over on 27th January 1917 when communist sympathisers, led by the Social Democratic Party (Sosialidemokraattinen Puolue / Socialdemokratiska Parti) and supported with arms from the Soviet Union, declared war on the ‘Whites’, led by a conservative Senate and reinforced by members of the German Army.
+While the communist ‘Reds’ controlled most industrial centres, the ‘Whites’ were strongest in the rural north and, thanks to German support, were soon able to win back southern areas.
 Eventually, by 15th May that year, they were ready to declare victory, and to restart negotiations with Russia.

 Red Army troops face fire from the Whites during Finland’s War of Independence (1917)

-But it did put a rubber stamp on the Declaration of Independence, with virtually every nation formally recognising Finland’s new status within a year after the war ended.
-Plans for a German-led monarchy were abandoned after its defeat in the Great War, and a strong wartime economy went some way to uniting the polarised population.
+While the war is little known internationally, there won’t be many Finns who on Wednesday don’t spare it a thought.
+The conflict made independence bitter-sweet for years.
+Around 36,000 Finns were killed, both sides engaged in political terror and a huge number of ‘Red’ prisoners perished from malnutrition.
+Nevertheless, it did put a rubber stamp on the Declaration of Independence, and virtually every nation recognised Finland’s new status within the year.
+Plans for a German-led monarchy were abandoned after its defeat in the Great War, and a strong economy went some way to uniting the polarised population.